We are privately owned and not affiliated or endorsed by any government agency.

 If there’s enough medical evidence to prove that your condition is severe enough to prevent you from participating in gainful employment, it’s worth filing a disability claim.

-Although these are both disability programs offered by Social Security, there is a difference in the requirements for eligibility.
+Although these are both disability programs offered by Social Security, there is a difference in the eligibility requirements.

-To qualify for SSI, you must be at least 65 years of age, disabled, blind, and have limited income and financial resources.
-Unlike SSDI, you are eligible to receive SSI even if you’ve never worked.
+To qualify for Supplemental Security Income (SSI), you must be at least 65 years of age, disabled, and have limited income and financial resources.
+Unlike SSDI, you can receive SSI even if you’ve never worked.

 How to apply for SSDI and SSI also differ.
-To apply for Social Security Insurance, you must go to your local Social Security office or apply over the phone.
+To apply for SSI benefits, you must go to your local Social Security office or apply over the phone.

 Can you get both Supplemental Security Income and Social Security Disability Insurance at the same time?
-The answer is yes, you can.
-Social Security uses the word “concurrent” to describe a person who qualifies to receive benefits under both programs.
+Yes, you actually can.
+You can recieve concurrent benenfits from both programs.

 While it is possible to receive both SSI and SSDI at the same time, this is where things get complicated.

-Since SSDI payments tend to be higher than SSI benefits, you might not qualify to receive both.
+Because SSDI payments tend to be higher than SSI benefits, you might not qualify for both.

-Ssa.gov offers social security disability application forms online, meaning you can apply from the comfort of your own home.
+The SSA website offers Social Security disability application forms online, so you can apply from the comfort of your home.

 You will need a few pieces of information when filing your claims.
 When you apply for disability benefits online, you will need to know the following: